 REMODE

-ReMode has branded itself the “premier event for disruptive and sustainable fashion” and will hold its second summit October 29-30, 2019 in Los Angeles.
+ReMode has branded itself the “premier event for disruptive and sustainable fashion” and will hold its second summit on October 29-30, 2019 in Los Angeles.
 It will feature over 75 sessions and workshops organized around four main pillars – ReMarket, ReMake, ReInvest and ReThink – designed to equip industry professionals with strategies for omnichannel growth that are both responsible and sustainable.
 Sponsors, partners and exhibitors cover everything from technology to supply chain, raw materials to financial services.
 Keynotes include Michael Preysman, Founder and CEO of Everlane, and Rati Sahi Levesque, Chief Merchant at The RealReal.

 October 29-30, 2019